chrisarcand/chrisarcand.github.io/hi-hashicorp.md

 ---

 I'm Chris, and I'm thrilled to joining the Terraform Enterprise team!
-I thought it might be nice to share a some random things about myself in a remote-friendly format.
+I thought it might be nice to share a some random things about the weirdo behind the new avatar in Slack!

 * **Previously, I spent a formative part of my career at [Red Hat][1]**, where I worked on [ManageIQ][2], the open source cloud management platform behind [Red Hat CloudForms][3].